Real-time modelling for forecasts during infectious disease outbreaks (360G-Wellcome-210758_Z_18_Z)

 Where is this data from?

 This data was originally published by The Wellcome Trust.
+You can hover over codes from standard codelists to see the user-friendly name provided by 360Giving.
 If you need to report a problem in the data please contact The Wellcome Trust directly, see their GrantNav publisher page for more information.

 |Approval Committee||Science Interview Panel|

 |Planned Dates: End Date||2024-04-14T00:00:00+00:00|